2022 Beijing Guoan F.C. season: October

 Guoan's season continued on 5 October against Shanghai Port.
 Gao Tianyi opened the scoring for Guoan in the 22nd minute following a confusion off of a corner, scoring his first goal for the club.
 Later in the game, Zou Dehai sustained an injury and was replaced by Hou Sen. Zhang Yuning and Adegbenro hit the post in succession, but neither teams were able to score.
 Guoan finished the game with a 1–0 victory.

 Guoan faced Shandong Taishan next on 9 October.
 Both teams traded chances in the opening minutes, but it was Gao Tianyi who opened the scoring for Guoan in the 28th minute with a shot from outside the box.
 Shandong, however, leveled in the 39th minute from a chaotic defense situation.
 In the 53rd minute, Zhang Xizhe arched a corner from the right side of the pitch and Yu Dabao calmly headed the ball past the goalkeeper.
 Guoan went two goals up in the 74th thanks to a Zhang Xizhe set piece and Gao Tianyi header.
 In the final minutes, Shandong pulled two goals back via a set piece and a Wang Gang-conceded penalty after VAR review.
 The game ended 3–3.

 In the afternoon on 24 October, Guoan's league campaign resumed against Changchun Yatai.
 Yatai put the ball in the net in the 7th minute, but the goal was called back after VAR review.
 In the 35th minute, it was Guoan who took the lead thanks to Zhang Yuning's header at the end of an arching Zhang Xizhe cross.
 Neither team made further progress in the second half, and the game ended 1–0 in favor of Guoan.
-With the win, Guoan secured its 6th game in a row without losing.
+With the win, Guoan secured its 6th consecutive game without losing.

 Guoan played against Guangzhou on 29 October.
 In what turned out to be a thumping first half, Guoan put 4 past Guangzhou.
 Zhang Yuning opened the scoring from a Zhang Xizhe corner in the 10th minute.
 In the 21st minute, Zhang Yuning knocked the ball to Adegbenro right in front of Guangzhou's goal, setting the latter up for his first goal for Guoan.
 The onslaught continued with Memišević finishing off a Zhang Xizhe corner with a header, and Adegbenro doubled his tally for the day from a chaotic set piece situation.
 In the second half, Guoan decided to substitute and rest a few key players, and eventually conceded one to Guangzhou in the 76th minute.
 Guoan finished the gam 4–1, extending its undefeated run to 7 games.